Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 ## Methods
-All methods are accessible through a ref object
+All methods are accessible through a ref object.

 ```jsx
 import { useRef } from 'react';
 import { CropZoom, type CropZoomType } from 'react-native-zoom-toolkit'